-In 2019, the CVWDB amended bylaws to include a Talent Solutions Standing Committee that will guide the work of the Talent Solutions Team (TST) and will be responsible for driving sector strategies within our region, providing local employers with human resource solutions and identifying methods to shrink regional skills gaps.
+In 2019, the CVWDB amended bylaws to include a Talent Solutions Standing Committee that would guide the work of the Business Services Team and will be responsible for driving sector strategies within our region, providing local employers with human resource solutions and identifying methods to shrink regional skills gaps.
 The team is designed to ensure that a comprehensive array of services is provided to businesses to maximize the efficiency and expertise of the system partners.
-When employers identify needs or projects, the Talent Solutions Team convenes and with employer input, develops an industry action team to address business needs.
+When employers identify needs or projects, the Business Services Team convenes and with employer input, develops an Industry Action Team (IAT) to address business needs.
 An action plan is developed to address employment sector strategies or to meet specific business needs such as customized training or employee recruitment events.
 Key members of these teams will include leaders from industry, workforce, education, and economic development, but need not be CVWDB members.
 IATs will be responsible for steering the development of sector partnerships that aim to address skill shortages, develop talent pipelines, and launch industry-responsive workforce initiatives across the region.